jtorralbaflores/RAG_PPP_AI/README.md

 It combines a local document store with a language model to let you query PDFs and other text sources in natural language.

 ### How it works
-1. **Ingest documents** → PDFs/text files are split into chunks and embedded into a vector database (ChromaDB).
+1. **Define embeddings** → The embedding model is configured in `get_embedding_function.py`.
-2. **Ask questions** → User queries are embedded and matched against the database.
+2. **Populate the database** → Run `populate_database.py` to process PDFs/text files from the `data/` folder, split them into chunks, create embeddings, and store them in a local Chroma database.
-3. **Generate answers** → The most relevant chunks are passed into a language model (via LangChain + Ollama/OpenAI) to produce a contextual response.
+3. **Query the data** → Use `query_data.py` to embed a user question, retrieve the most relevant chunks, and pass them to a language model (via LangChain + Ollama/OpenAI) for a contextual response.

 ### Features
-- Easy document ingestion (drop PDFs into the data folder).
+- Drop PDFs into the `data/` folder and build your own searchable knowledge base.
-- Local vector store persistence with Chroma.
+- Local persistence with **ChromaDB** (fast + lightweight vector store).
-- Query interface (`query_data.py`) for asking natural language questions.
+- Modular design: swap out embeddings or language models easily.
-- Modular structure so you can swap embeddings/models as needed.
+- Command-line interface for querying your knowledge base.

 ### Usage
 ```bash